What is the hazard perception?

 This chapter deals with responding to the different type of hazards you can expect to face while driving.
 Once you have worked through the previous chapters, you should be able to identify and respond to hazards in good time and this chapter will test your ability to do so.

 The hazard perception test can be quite challenging, especially if it is your first time taking the test.
 To give you the best chance of passing, we have included our top hazard perception tips.

-You score points for identifying a developing hazard, however if you click too early, you will not score any points for the clip, as you are only awarded points for clicks which happen in a set period of time.
+You score points for identifying a developing hazard, however, if you click too early, you will not score any points for the clip, as you are only awarded points for clicks that happen in a set period of time.